claudiusbr/personal_finance_system/draft.md

-    systems possess two common interrelated purposes: 1 to provide users with information – or a decision-facilitating function: that is, a function concerned with assisting decision making/decision makers by providing ‘useful’ infor- mation; and 2 to support decision making and facilitate control – or a decision-mediating function: that is, a function concerned with controlling and inducing alternative forms of behaviour in transacting parties where conflict exists and/or mediation is required. to provide
+    systems possess two common interrelated purposes: 1 to provide users with information – or a decision-facilitating function: that is, a function concerned with assisting decision making/decision makers by providing ‘useful’ information; and 2 to support decision making and facilitate control – or a decision-mediating function: that is, a function concerned with controlling and inducing alternative forms of behaviour in transacting parties where conflict exists and/or mediation is required. to provide